steveeidemiller/SE_BME680/README.md

 float dp = bme.dew_point; // Dew point calculation, in Celsius
 ```
 ## Reading IAQ
-Reading the IAQ measurement is slightly different since the availability must be verified first:
+Reading the IAQ measurement is slightly different since the availability should be verified first:
 ```cpp
 // If IAQ is available
 if (bme.IAQ_accuracy > 0) // 0 = Unreliable, 1 = low accuracy, 2 = moderate accuracy, 3 = high accuracy, 4 = very high accuracy